-We re-measure the estimated liability each quarter and record changes in the estimated fair value through operating expense in our consolidated statements of income (loss).
+We re-measure the estimated liability each quarter and record changes in the estimated fair value through operating expense in our consolidated statements of income.
 Significant increases or decreases in our estimates could result in changes to the estimated fair value of our contingent consideration liability, as well as the result of changes in the timing and amount of revenue estimates and changes in the discount rate or periods.
-Our revenue milestone contingent liability associated with the November 2018 acquisition of Cianna Medical includes a sales growth multiplier, and our revenue milestones for the acquisition of Brightwater Medical, Inc. includes payment thresholds.
-These and other similar contract features of our contingent consideration liabilities create sensitivity regarding the occurrence, timing, and amount of future payments.
+Our revenue milestones for the acquisition of Brightwater Medical, Inc. includes payment thresholds.
+This and other similar contract features of our contingent consideration liabilities create sensitivity regarding the occurrence, timing, and amount of future payments.

-For the years ended December 31, 2022, 2021 and 2020, we recognized contingent consideration expense (benefit) of \$4.6 million, \$3.2 million and \$(8.0) million, respectively, from changes in the estimated fair value of our contingent consideration obligations stemming from our previously disclosed business acquisitions.
+For the years ended December 31, 2023, 2022 and 2021, we recognized contingent consideration expense of \$1.7 million, \$4.6 million and \$3.2 million, respectively, from changes in the estimated fair value of our contingent consideration obligations stemming from our previously disclosed business acquisitions.
 Changes in the fair value of our contingent consideration liabilities were primarily attributable to changes in anticipated sales growth in the acquired products and the anticipated timing of milestone payments.
 See Note 15 to our consolidated financial statements set forth in Item 8 of this report for additional details regarding our contingent liabilities.